 I'm always looking for a cross platform good value note taking solution.
 I work with the Apple ecosystem with a fallback Linux laptop.

-October 2019: I currently use Apple Notes with Workflowy.
+September 2020: I currently use Apple Notes with Workflowy, but switching to iA Writer.

 I have the following requirements: